 Licenses revenue relates to performance obligations for which the Company recognizes revenue at the point that the license is transferred to the customer.
 License revenue includes these perpetual and term-based licenses that relate to the Company's Classic offerings ("Classic Software Licenses"), which are focused on traditional customer approaches to building, operating and monitoring software in more stable and less dynamic and complex environments.
 The Company requires customers purchasing perpetual licenses of Classic Software and Dynatrace Software, as defined below, to also purchase maintenance services covering at least one year from the beginning of the perpetual license.
-The Company has determined that the Classic Software Licenses and the related maintenance services are separate performance obligations with different patterns of recognized over the period of time of the maintenance agreement and is included in "Subscriptions".
+The Company has determined that the Classic Software Licenses and the related maintenance services are separate performance obligations with different patterns of recognition.
+Revenue from Classic Software Licenses is recognized upon delivery of the license.
+Revenue from maintenance is recognized over the period of time of the maintenance agreement and is included in "Subscriptions".